Som-Energia/somenergia-tomatic/README.md

 ```

 Notice the `--max-time 1` used to avoid stalling the call if the api is down.
-Notice also the trailing `|| true` to ensure the call success.
+And notice, also, the trailing `|| true` to ensure the call success.
-Both, may be needed depending on how you call this from you PBX.
+Both may be needed, depending on how you call this from you PBX.

 ## Command Line Usage